mbuczko/clj-categorizer/README.md

 This is a rough attempt to create versatile category manager which would be simple to understand and powerful enough to handle different scenarios.
 What are all those categories and where the problem actually arises?

 Categories are everywhere.
-We use them to classify things, enclose same features into named groups which usually have their own subgroups which have their own subgroups and so on.
+We use them to classify things, enclose same features into named groups which usually have their own subgroups which in turn have their own subgroups and so on.
 One of the real world examples are cars.
 We split them by function they were built for (eg. trucks, agriculturals...), by make (BMW, VW), by model or serie.
-Soon it's quite obvious that all categories together can be easily visualized as a tree.
+It's natural to visualize all categories together as a deeply nested tree.
 In case of car we may imagine categories as a tree with following levels:

     car -> make -> serie -> model